GAL: Gradient Assisted Learning for Decentralized Multi-Organization Collaborations: Experimental Studies

+As demonstrated in our extensive experiments, the proposed GAL outperforms AL in terms of predictive performance.
+In particular, AL converges not only worse but also slower than GAL.
+This is due to the fact that AL uses a constant assisted learning rate and trains participating organizations in a sequential manner.
+Moreover, sequentially training participating organizations also requires much more computation and communication overhead.
 We compare the computation and communication complexity between AL and GAL under the constraint of the same communication cost as demonstrated in Table~\ref{tab:compl}.
 Because AL sequentially trains each organization while GAL allows organizations to train locally in parallel, the computation time and communication round of AL is $M \times$ those of GAL.
 The GAL with Deep Model Sharing (GAL$_\text{DMS}$) saves $T \times$ computation space by sharing the feature extractor of deep models.
 In summary, GAL generalizes the problem scope, reduces the computation and communication complexity, and achieves significantly better results.